 Pros and Cons of Metals

-Pros: Most scratch resistant metal, very affordable price.
-Very easy to remove in case of medical emergency, no cutting or sawing, hypoallergenic.
+Pros: Most scratch-resistant metal and very affordably priced.
+Very easy to remove in case of medical emergency — no cutting or sawing.
+Hypoallergenic

-Cons: Not naturally as white as platinum, due to its hardness, it doesn’t bend, it breaks if enough force is applied.
+Cons: Not naturally as white as platinum.
+Due to its hardness, it doesn’t bend, but instead breaks if enough force is applied.

-Pros: Just as scratch resistant as tungsten, black color is not plating like black tungsten, so can’t scratch off, won’t set off metal detectors, hypoallergenic.
+Pros: Equally as scratch-resistant as tungsten.
+The black color is not plating as in black tungsten, so it doesn’t scratch off.
+Ceramic won’t set off metal detectors.
+Hypoallergenic.

-Cons: Due to its hardness, it doesn’t bend, it breaks if enough force is applied.
+Cons: Due to its hardness, it doesn’t bend, but breaks instead if enough force is applied.

-Cons: Not as white as platinum, harder to cast compared to gold and platinum.
+Cons: Not as white as platinum.
+It is more difficult to cast than gold and platinum.

-Pros: Most luxurious metal, very white color, hypoallergenic.
+Pros: Most luxurious metal.
+Popular due to its very white color.
+Hypoallergenic.

-Cons: Most expensive metal, scratches easier than palladium.
+Cons: Most expensive metal.
+It scratches more easily than palladium.

-Pros: Least expensive precious metal, very white color, hypoallergenic.
+Pros: Least expensive precious metal.
+The very white color is popular.
+Hypoallergenic.

-Cons: Tarnishes, but can be cleaned at home, only more scratch resistant than gold.
+Cons: Tarnishes, but can be cleaned at home.
+Not very scratch-resistant (it is only more scratch-resistant than gold).

-Cons: Scratches easily, high cost, white gold is plating that scratches off and needs to be re-plated.
+Pros: Scratches easily.
+Expensive.
+In the case of white gold, this is plating that scratches off and needs to be re-plated.